TULiberalArts/Psychology/pages/next-stops.md

 ## Where Can a Degree in Psychology Take You?
 ![Your Career]({{site.baseurl}}/media/resized Your Career sign.png){:.responsive-img .img-left}
 Getting your psychology education is about more than getting your psychology degree.
 It’s about preparing for your future.
-Because the knowledge and skills you’ll learn as an undergraduate Psychology major (e.g., critical thinking, human behavior) are crucial to many disciplines, you’ll find yourself with a multitude of career and graduate study opportunities upon graduation.
-Psychology majors are often employed in management positions, real estate, sales, marketing, social services and labor relations.
-Many psychology majors also go on to graduate study in psychology or other fields, including law, medicine and business school.
+With the knowledge and skills you’ll learn as an undergraduate Psychology major (e.g., critical thinking, understanding human behavior) you will find yourself with a multitude of career and graduate study opportunities upon graduation.
+Psychology majors often go into careers involving research, human resources, education, marketing, social services, or healthcare.
+Many psychology majors also go on to graduate study in psychology or other fields, including counseling, law, medicine, occupational or speech therapy, or business.

-The formal course [Careers in Psychology](http://bulletin.temple.edu/search/?P=PSY%201002) teaches Temple Psychology students about their career options and provides advice for career decisions.
-This course encourages students to begin preparing for their career early during their undergraduate training so that they may maximally benefit from their undergraduate education.
+The formal course [Careers in Psychology](https://bulletin.temple.edu/search/?search=careers+in+psychology) teaches Temple Psychology majors about their career options.
+This course, designed to be taken by students in their first year as a psychology major, introduces students to the various career and graduate school options that are available to them after graduation.

-Examples of internship settings include:
-- Abington Memorial Hospital
-- Children’s Crisis Treatment Center
-- Children’s Hospital of Philadelphia
-- Kidsville Learning Center
-- PeopleShare
-- The Social Enrichment Center
-- Tuttleman Counseling Services<br>

-After graduation, our students pursue a diverse range of careers, such as:
-- Research Coordinator (BA)
-- Clinical Case Manager (BA)
-- Human Resources (BA)
-- Speech Pathology (MS)
-- Law School (JD)
-- Psychology (PhD)
-- Neuropsychology (PhD)
-- Medical School (MD, DO)
+Another valuable option comes through our **Psychology Internship and Practicum** courses, which provide placements in the Philadelphia and often provide valuable opportunities to develop workplace connections and skills.

 ## Notable Alumni
-So many of our distinguished alumni have gone on to great accomplishments.
-The stories below feature some of our outstanding alumni who have risen to levels of professional acclaim and successes!
+The stories below feature some of our outstanding alumni, and they further illustrate the diversity of options available to Psychology graduates.

 **_Alumni Spotlight_**